Two girls take shelter in a cave until some unexplainable strange things happen to them.

 "Hey, I wonder what that sign says?"
 Lila tried reading the lettering, but it was difficult because the sign was half-covered in snow.
 All she could just make out was B E L L. Whatever Bell is, I hope it's a place to bed down for the night.
 We got plenty of blankets and food to keep us comfortable enough.
 What do you think?”

-Nodding her head in agreement, Janet slowed and turned down the road towards where Lisa directed her.
+Nodding her head in agreement, Janet slowed and turned down the road toward where Lisa directed her.
 The road blurred in front of the car and both girls strained their eyes to make sure they stayed on the road.
 Soon they found themselves in front of a big black gaping entrance.
 "It's a cave!"
 Lila bounced up and down on the seat.
 "This is the perfect place to stay the night."

 Stopping in front of the mouth of the cave, Janet turned off the car, laid her head back, and closed her eyes.
 Lila couldn't wait any longer, she sprang into action grabbing whatever she thought she needed and made a run for the shelter.
 Janet followed carrying a stack of blankets.

 “Whew!”
 Lila said, shaking her blond hair free of snow.
 “It’s dry, but it looks a little spooky.
 I swear I can hear someone breathing hard.”